 The reach of the Credit River through Glen Williams is classified by Credit Valley Conservation as a "mixed cool/cold" water fisheries community.
 A 30 metre development setback shall be required from cold water tributaries designated as Natural Heritage System on Schedule H4-2 of this Plan.
 The exact boundaries of the 30 metre buffer zone should be established in consultation with Credit Valley Conservation.

-No new development is permitted within the 30 metre buffer zone without the approval of Credit Valley Conservation.
-Historical development within the buffer zone is recognized.
+No new development is permitted within the 30 metre buffer zone without the approval of Credit Valley Conservation, and in accordance with provincial and federal requirements Historical development within the buffer zone is recognized.
 Credit Valley Conservation must be consulted to evaluate impacts and propose mitigation strategies for any application for replacement and/or expansion of existing development within the 30 metre buffer area.